China accuses Briton, American of illegally buying private data

 “For the most part, it rests on the extent of the damage the crime has done and the amount of information obtained,” said Cai, who is not related to Jason Cai.

-The couple “confessed to the crime without concealing anything,” the official Xinhua news agency said. “ actions seriously violated the personal privacy of Chinese citizens.”
+The couple “confessed to the crime without concealing anything,” the state-controlled Xinhua news agency reported. “ actions seriously violated the personal privacy of Chinese citizens.”

 “Whether it’s a Chinese person or foreigner engaging in illegal activities, public security organs will firmly crack down without holding back,” the news agency said.

-Additional reporting by Alexandra Harney and the newsroom in Shanghai and Marie-Louise Gumuchian in London; Editing by Robert Birsel and Dean Yates
+Additional reporting by Alexandra Harney and the Newsroom in Shanghai, Marie-Louise Gumuchian in London; Editing by Robert Birsel